 There are many different ideas about types of wellbeing or wellness.
-For this activity we will be looking at the 5 Ways to Wellbeing from the NHS, which you can find on Page 7 of the full Toolkit.
+For this activity we will be looking at the 5 steps to mental wellbeing from the NHS, which you can find on page 7 of the toolkit.
 This activity can be carried out in the workplace with colleagues or socially in a group setting.

-- For the balloon debate divide your group into 5 separate groups and assign each group one “Way to Wellbeing”.
+For the balloon debate, divide your group into five separate groups and assign each group one “way to wellbeing”.

-- The debate should be structured with short opening remarks, a maximum 5 minute pitch and a few minutes for questions from the other side.
+The debate should be structured with short opening remarks, a maximum five-minute pitch and a few minutes for questions from the other side.
 If possible, have someone to referee the debate and keep time.

-You can use some of the following ideas about the 5 Ways to Wellbeing and prompts to help your groups get started.
+You can use some of the following ideas about the 5 steps to mental wellbeing and prompts to help your groups get started.

 We know connection and community are vital for our mental health.
 Good relationships can boost our mental health by fostering a sense of belonging and building confidence.
 It also helps us create bespoke support networks which we can rely on when we need them.